-Now you wouldn’t be the first to wonder how to train a cat to wear a collar.
-But with a little time and patience, cats can and do take to collars pretty well – and it can help signal to others that they have a home and family.
-(Decreasing the chances of kitty being “adopted” by a well-meaning neighbor, or taken into a local animal shelter – where they might even be euthanized, if left unclaimed.)
+Now you wouldn’t be the first to wonder whether cat collar training makes sense.
+But with a little time and patience, cats can and do adjust to collars pretty well.
+Plus, a collar helps signal that they have a home and family.

-So in this post, we’ll explain everything you need to know about cat collar training – so you can enjoy peace of mind about your cat’s well-being.
-Let’s get started.
+So in this post, we’ll explain everything you need to know about cat collar training – and how to train your cat to wear a collar in just 3 steps.
+Let’s dive right in.

 Should cats wear collars?

 In a nutshell: with time, patience, and effort, most cats can and do get used to wearing a collar.
 And they’ll be safer in the long run for it.
-Though you wouldn’t be the first to wonder whether they should be wearing collars – or how to get a cat to wear a collar without a fight.

 • Most cats (72.3%) wore their collars successfully.